adindrabkin/rdfgs-mapper/README.md

 # rdfgs-mapper
-A tool to map rdforum.org RDFGS based on a provided route
+A tool to map rdforum.org RDFGS based on a provided route.
+This tool will tell you the states (including their respective rdfgs data) and counties (rdfgs data in progress) your route passes through

 NOTE: currently master is not working.
 Please use `county-dev` for now as a workaround.